campuscode/rails-guides-pt-BR/pt-BR/debugging_rails_applications.md

 Since `web-console` evaluates plain Ruby code remotely on the server, don't try to use it in production.

-Debugging de Vazamentos de Memórias
+Debug de Vazamentos de Memórias
 ----------------------

 Um aplicativo Ruby (on Rails ou não) pode vazar memória - tanto no código Ruby